Sonia-96/MyStudyNotes/C++/C++Notes.md

    - Step 2: add 1 -> 0b110

 	Note, the **most negative number** cannot be negated in 2's complement.
 This can cause all sorts of errors if you're not careful!!!
+(Why???)

 ** Floats are always signed.